-Box 5 Observed practice: Horizontal points of contact
+Box 5 Example of observed practice: Horizontal points of contact

-The ECB observed several institutions that implemented specific measures to promote a risk culture that takes into account climate-related and environmental risks.
-For example, one bank designated horizontal points of contact to ensure that climate-related and environmental risks were appropriately integrated into its risk management function's working procedures.
+The ECB observed several institutions that have implemented specific measures to promote a risk culture that takes into account climate-related and environmental risks.
+For example, one bank designated certain employees as horizontal points of contact to ensure that climate-related and environmental risks were appropriately integrated into its risk management function's working procedures.
 Another bank put in place correspondents for those business lines actively cooperating and liaising with risk management functions and/or other functions involved in ESG risks, including climate-related and environmental risks.

-Institutions are expected to define the tasks and responsibilities of the compliance function by ensuring that liability risks stemming from climate-related and environmental risk are duly considered and effectively integrated in all relevant processes.
-The compliance function should advise the management body on measures to be taken to ensure compliance with applicable laws, rules, regulations and standards, and should assess the possible impact of any changes in the legal or regulatory environment on the institution's activities and compliance framework.62 As rules and standards on sustainability may change over time, institutions may increasingly face compliance risks stemming from climate-related and environmental issues.
+Institutions are expected to define the tasks and responsibilities of the compliance function by ensuring that compliance risks stemming from climate-related and environmental risks are duly considered and effectively integrated in all relevant processes.
+The compliance function should advise the management body on measures to be taken to ensure compliance with applicable laws, rules, regulations and standards, and should assess the possible impact of any changes in the legal or regulatory environment on the institution's activities and compliance framework.76 As rules and standards on sustainability may change over time, institutions may increasingly face compliance-related risks, such as liability, litigation and/or reputational risks, stemming from climate-related and environmental issues.

-Expectation 5.6The internal audit function is expected to consider in its reviews of the risk management framework the extent to which it is equipped to manage climate-related and environmental risks.
-The internal audit function should review the risk management framework, by considering external developments, changes in the risk profile and in products and/or business lines.
-63 This is expected to include the appropriateness of the arrangements for managing climate-related and environmental risks.
+The internal audit function is expected to consider in its reviews the extent to which the institution is equipped to manage climate-related and environmental risks.
+The internal audit function should review the institution's internal control and risk management framework, by considering external developments, changes in the risk profile and in products and/or business lines, among other things.77 This is expected to include the appropriateness of the arrangements for managing climate-related and environmental risks.
 Furthermore, an institution's policies and procedures for climate-related and environmental risks fall within the scope of the internal audit function, as its role is to review compliance with the institution's internal policies and procedures and with external requirements.